 GET RECORDS MANAGEMENT TRAINING

 The Records Management program currently offers four classes regarding records management related topics.
 There is no registration fee for any class offered.
-Advance registration is required for all classes to ensure adequate materials and are seating are available.
+Advance registration is required for all classes to ensure you receive the class materials and seating is available.
 Attendees are encouraged to bring a jacket or sweater because some have found the rooms to be cooler than they expected.

 Records Management 1 - Overview of Records Management Laws and Programs (1.5 hours)